akshat2602/django-nextjs-boilerplate/README.md

 `sudo sh get-docker.sh`

 ### Installation
-- Clone the repo `git clone https://github.com/akshat2602/django-nextjs-template.git`
+- Clone the repo `git clone https://github.com/akshat2602/django-nextjs-boilerplate.git`
-- Change the current directory to the template `cd django-nextjs-template`
+- Change the current directory to the template `cd django-nextjs-boilerplate`
 - Build the docker containers`docker-compose -f docker-compose.dev.yml build` for the dev containers and `docker-compose -f docker-compose.prod.yml build` for the prod containers
 - Run the docker containers`docker-compose -f docker-compose.dev.yml up` for the dev containers and `docker-compose -f docker-compose.prod.yml up` for the prod containers